Spanish

 Careers

-Student graduates from the Spanish minor are working in a variety of professional settings including legislative departments, school districts, state agencies, and university administration offices.
+Student graduates from the Spanish minor are working in a variety of professional settings including legislative departments, school districts, state agencies and university administration offices.